serious-scribbler/Baityfiler-File-Date-Randomizer/README.md

 # How to use Baityfiler

+Execute the listed comands in a powershell or cmd window in the directory your Baityfiler.exe is stored.

 ## Changing the dates of a single file

 This example sets the access, modification and creation dates of _examplefile.txt_ to random dates between June 1, 1990 and December 31, 2000.